School Counseling M.A.

 For Denver and Loveland: Applications will not be reviewed for admission until all application materials are received and the pre-admission workshop is attended before the semester you plan to start.
 If you will not have your other application materials complete before the workshop, please contact the Program Coordinator.

 You will be able to sign up for a pre-admission workshop in the admissions portal.
-Three workshops are offered each year, generally in March, June and September.
+These are usually held in September, February and May.

 You can begin the Denver Center at Lowry program any term once you are admitted.
 We recommend that you apply at the beginning of the semester before the semester you wish to start the program (e.g., if you want to start the program Summer term, you should have your application and all materials submitted early in the Spring semester).